Mutts to You: Plot

-The Stooges, proprietors of a flourishing dog grooming enterprise, encounter a fortuitous yet bewildering turn of events when they chance upon an infant left momentarily unattended on the doorstep of an affluent couple, the Mannings.
-Misinterpreting the situation as abandonment, the trio, bound by a sense of moral obligation, elect to escort the child to their apartment complex, notwithstanding the stringent prohibition against infants and canines on the premises.
+The Stooges, proprietors of a dog grooming enterprise, chance upon an infant left momentarily unattended on the doorstep of an affluent couple, the Mannings.
+Misinterpreting the situation as abandonment, the trio, bound by a sense of moral obligation, collect the child with the intention of delivering him to the police station.
+They first bring the child to their apartment complex for a feeding, notwithstanding the prohibition against infants on the premises.

-Upon learning of the infant's reported kidnapping through the afternoon newspaper, the Stooges endeavor to facilitate the child's return to its rightful guardians.
+Upon learning of the infant's reported kidnapping through the afternoon newspaper, the Stooges endeavor to facilitate the child's return to his parents.
 Employing a ruse involving Curly disguised as the child's mother, they navigate a series of misadventures, culminating in an encounter with an Irish policeman, O'Halloran, who erroneously perceives them as the perpetrators of the abduction.

 A frantic pursuit ensues, with the Stooges evading capture while Moe and Larry transport Curly and the infant in a makeshift laundry cart.
 Ultimately apprehended, the trio's innocence is vindicated when the Mannings elucidate the misunderstanding, thereby absolving the Stooges of any wrongdoing.

-However, their attempts to cleanse the infant in a dog washing machine inadvertently result in comedic mishaps, with Curly's inadvertent tampering leading to a slapstick denouement wherein the machine repeatedly slaps the baby's bottom.
+However, their attempts to cleanse the infant in a dog washing machine result in comedic mishaps, with Curly's tampering leading to a slapstick denouement wherein the machine repeatedly slaps the baby's bottom.